NEXUS eWATER WENT OUT OF BUSINESS

 Every Nexus system owner or their contractor has told us the exact same thing – the Nexus system never worked, no matter what.
 It will never work for several reasons.

 1) It has no method for removing the hair and lint from real greywater.
-Nexus tested their system with a greywater “recipe” that failed to include hair or lint, the number one and two sources of debris in greywater.
-In the real world, their systems clog up quickly and miserably from hair and lint.
+The NSF 350 test their system passed was a total joke because it did not include hair and lint, the two main sources of debris in greywater, and Nexus eWater knew it was a total joke because their systems were already failing in the field by the time they got the worthless NSF 350 approval.
+In the real world, their systems clog up quickly and miserably.

 2) Their choice of components is inadequate for the job of purifying real greywater over the long run.
 Even if you figured how to filter out the debris, the Nexus system can’t accomplish the on-going purification they promised without constantly replacing components.